tsahee/ijson/README.rst

 ijson
 =====

-Ijson is an iterative JSON parser with a standard Python iterator interface.
+Ijson is an iterative JSON parser with a standard Python iterator interfaces.

 Usage